pippim/pippim.github.io/_posts/2019/2019-04-24-How-does-ubuntu-terminals-autocomplete-work_.md

 There are two parts to the autocompletion:

-* The readline library, as already mentioned by fixje, manages the command line editing, and calls back to bash when tab is pressed, to enable completion.
+* The readline library, as [already mentioned by fixje][2], manages the command line editing, and calls back to bash when tab is pressed, to enable completion.
 Bash then gives (see next point) a list of possible completions, and readline inserts as much characters as are identified unambiguously by the characters already typed in.
-(You can configure the readline library quite much, see the section [Command line editing][2] of the Bash manual for details.)
+(You can configure the readline library quite much, see the section [Command line editing][3] of the Bash manual for details.)

 * Bash itself has the built-in `complete` to define a completion mechanism for individual commands.
 If for the current command nothing is defined, it used completion by file name (using opendir/readdir, as Ignacio said).

-   The part to define your own completions is described in the section [Programmable Completion][3].
+   The part to define your own completions is described in the section [Programmable Completion][4].
 In short, with `complete «options» «command»` you define the completion for some command.
 For example `complete -u su` says
 ```
 *when completing an argument for the `su` command, search for users of the current system*.